Health & Wellness

 Immunization Information

 New York State law requires that students provide proof of immunizations for entry into school.
+Visit the New York Department of Health website for immunization requirements.

 Note: As of June 13, 2019, the state no longer allows for non-medical exemptions for immunizations for children.